 In fact, once armed with this expert knowledge, a suitable boat in excellent condition can often be found for a fraction of the cost of a new one.
 Most importantly, a certified instructor can teach you how to stay safe or perhaps even to save a life.

 During our meeting, I shared a brief story about my last adventure, a twenty mile solo up the river.
+The life-altering experience inspired my new book, “One Sumner Tale”, a thought provoking creative non-fiction.
 While Leslie acknowledged my epic achievement, she quickly informed that it was never a good idea to go paddling alone.

 “You should always at least have a partner,” she said.
 Somehow, I felt reprimanded.